Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-kj_vdE5-CEI.md

 ### Transcript

-> any update on merge shipping alternatives, no no update still same we're looking into it but i don't know how far we're into that process honestly
+> any update on merge shipping alternatives, no no update still same we're looking into it but I don't know how far we're into that process honestly